How to Optimize Your Site’s Performance

 2. Always Update the Plugin that You are Using

 Developers always improve the plugins they build.
 They try to make plugins that reliable and give satisfaction to users.
 Plugins that have not been updated for a long time will cause bad performance.

 To check the updated plugin, go to the plugin section and find the plugin that needs to be updated to the latest version.
-To optimize your site’s performance, check out this plugin that are specifically optimized for speed.
+To optimize your site’s performance, check out this plugin that is specifically optimized for speed.

 3. Only Use a Good Plugin on Your Website

 Choosing the best plugin is not easy.
-The developers claim, their plugins are the best, but in practice they don’t.
+The developers claim, their plugins are the best, but in practice, they don’t.
 We must be smart to choose which plugins are the best of the best.

 There are hundreds of plugins available on WordPress.
 Tips for determining a good plugin are:

-- Select plugins with minimum rating of four or five.
+- Select plugins with a minimum rating of four or five.
 More users giving a rating of 4 or 5, this proves that the plugin is worth using.

 - Check the number of installed plugins, the bigger the better.
 The minimum is 10000 active installations.

 - There is an increase in your website’s performance directly.
 After installing the plugin, you can check the performance, compare before and after installing the plugin.